+/etc/rc: Flash erase requested via U-Boot variable

 '''

-/etc/rc: Flash erase requested via U-Boot variable

-/etc/rc: erasing /etc

-/etc/rc: erasing /var

 /etc/rc: Selecting carrier from the environment:

 /etc/rc:

 /etc/rc: Extracting shelfman rootfs patch from /1/sentry.shmm700.app

 /etc/rc: Extraction result : 0

 /etc/rc: Placed /var/tmp to ram disk

 /etc/rc: Setting hostname shmm~121

 /etc/rc: Started syslogd and klogd

 /etc/rc: Strobing the reliable upgrade WDT

-/etc/rc: /etc appears to be empty ... restoring from factory /etc...
+/etc/rc: /etc appears to be empty ... restoring from RFS /etc...

 '''

-6.4 Resetting the Login Password
+6.4 Resetting the login password

-The factory default login for the ShMM is a user ID of "root" without any password.
+The default login for the ShMM, as set in the factory-provided RFS images, is a user ID of "root" and the empty password "".
 A shelf supplier can change the default password.
 We highly encourage users to change the password when configuring the Shelf Manager.
-In the event that the new password is forgotten, the password can be reset to its factory default or shelf supplier default via the password_reset U-Boot variable.
+In the event that the new password is forgotten, the password can be reset to the default value, as assigned in the RFS image, via the password\reset U-Boot variable.
 By setting this variable to y and then booting up the system, the root password is removed.